Evangelical Lutheran Church in America: History

-The American Lutheran Church
+American Lutheran Church

-In 1960, The American Lutheran Church was formed as a merger of the earlier ALC of 1930, largely members of German heritage; the United Evangelical Lutheran Church (UELC), with members of Danish background; and the Evangelical Lutheran Church (ELC), made up of members of Norwegian background.
+In 1960, the American Lutheran Church formed as a merger of the earlier ALC of 1930, largely members of German heritage; the United Evangelical Lutheran Church (UELC), with members of Danish background; and the Evangelical Lutheran Church (ELC), made up of members of Norwegian background.
 The Lutheran Free Church (LFC) joined three years later in 1963.

 The ALC brought approximately 2.25 million members into the new ELCA.
 It was the most theologically conservative of the forming bodies, having a heritage of Old Lutheran theology.
 It had been in fellowship for a decade with the Lutheran Church—Missouri Synod and officially held to biblical inerrancy in its constitution.
 It seldom enforced that stance by means of heresy trials or other doctrinal discipline.
 Its geographic center was in the Upper Midwest, especially Minnesota.
-Its headquarters and publisher (Augsburg Publishing House) were based on South Fifth Street in Minneapolis and one of its several seminaries was located in neighboring St. Paul.
+Its headquarters and publisher (Augsburg Publishing House) were based on South Fifth Street in Minneapolis and one of its several seminaries was in neighboring St. Paul.
 Its denominational magazine was The Lutheran Standard, published in Minneapolis.
-Some congregations in the ALC chose not to join the 1988 merger and instead formed the American Association of Lutheran Churches.
+Some ALC congregations chose not to join the 1988 merger and instead formed the American Association of Lutheran Churches.

-The Lutheran Church in America
+Lutheran Church in America

-The Lutheran Church in America (LCA) had been created in 1962, by a merger among the United Lutheran Church in America (created in 1918 by an earlier merger of three German Lutheran synods in the eastern U.S.); Augustana Evangelical Lutheran Church, of Swedish ethnicity with some dating to the colonial era; the Finnish Evangelical Lutheran Church of America; and American Evangelical Lutheran Church, made up of ethnic Danish families.
+The Lutheran Church in America (LCA) was created in 1962 by a merger among the United Lutheran Church in America, created in 1918 by an earlier merger of three German Lutheran synods in the eastern U.S.; Augustana Evangelical Lutheran Church, of Swedish ethnicity with some dating to the colonial era; the Finnish Evangelical Lutheran Church of America; and American Evangelical Lutheran Church, made up of ethnic Danish families.

-The LCA was the slightly larger partner and brought approximately 2.85 million members into the new ELCA.
-Their administrative offices were in the Church House, a former townhouse mansion on Madison Avenue in New York City.
+The LCA was the slightly larger partner and brought approximately 2.85 million members into the ELCA.
+Its administrative offices were in the Church House, a former townhouse mansion on Madison Avenue in New York City.
 Its publishing house, Fortress Press, was on Queen Lane in northwest Philadelphia, and produced the church magazine, The Lutheran.
-Its demographic focus was on the East Coast, centered on Pennsylvania).
-It also had large numbers in the Midwest and some presence in the Southern Atlantic states.
-There are notable exceptions, but LCA-background churches tend to emphasize liturgical expression more than the ALC-background churches.
+Its demographic focus was on the East Coast, centered on Pennsylvania.
+It also had large numbers in the Midwest and some presence in the South Atlantic States.
+There are notable exceptions, but LCA churches tend to emphasize liturgical expression more than the ALC-background churches.
 Its theological orientation ranged from moderately liberal to neo-orthodox, with tendencies toward conservative Pietism in some rural and small-town congregations.
-Its theology originated in the Neo-Lutheran movement.
+Its theology originated in Neo-Lutheranism.